Codeintuition vs LeetCode: Structure vs Volume

 Learning science draws a useful distinction here: near transfer versus far transfer.
 Near transfer means you can solve problems that look like ones you've already solved.
 Far transfer means you can reason through problems that look different but follow the same underlying pattern.
 LeetCode builds near transfer through repetition.
 It doesn't build far transfer, because it never teaches the underlying reasoning as something you can generalise.
 The research on transfer of learning supports this.
 Practice volume alone doesn't reliably produce generalisation.

 This isn't a motivational difference.
-You don't solve the K-distinct-characters problem because you tried harder.
-You solve it because by the time you reach it, you've already learned the identification skill on simpler instances of the same pattern.
-The problem feels solvable before you read any hints because you recognise the triggers from the identification phase.
-That's pattern construction from first principles.
-Not more practice, but a different kind of preparation where reasoning is taught directly rather than left to emerge through volume.
+You don't solve the K distinct characters problem because you tried harder.
+You solve it because by the time you reach it, you've already learned to spot the pattern on simpler instances.
+The problem feels solvable before you read any hints because you recognise the triggers from earlier lessons.
+That's pattern construction from first principles, where reasoning is taught directly rather than left to emerge through volume.
 For more details, see our how to master DSA.

-Pattern reasoning is one gap.
+Pattern reasoning is one part of the problem.
 Pressure conditions are another.
 LeetCode's practice environment shows you the problem name (which often hints at the pattern category), gives you unlimited code executions, and doesn't penalise failed attempts.
-You can trial-and-error your way to a working solution.
+You can trial and error your way to a working solution.
 In a real interview, you can't.

-LeetCode's low-pressure environment isn't useless, though.
-Research on desirable difficulties suggests that open-ended exploration helps during the learning phase.
-LeetCode's unstructured environment works for engineers who need that exploratory time.
+LeetCode's low pressure environment isn't useless, though.
+Research on desirable difficulties suggests that open ended exploration helps during the learning phase.
+LeetCode's unstructured environment works well during that exploratory phase.
 The problem comes when that same environment is the only practice condition, and the actual test requires performance under constraints you've never rehearsed.

 The comparison below covers the dimensions that matter most for choosing between the two platforms.
 Bold indicates the stronger option per row.
 Neither platform sweeps every row.